Identification of Causal Diffusion Effects Under Structural Stationarity: Empirical Analysis

 Figure~\ref{fig:marginal} (c) shows that bias-corrected estimates are similar regardless of the selection of control variables and they all cover the most credible point estimate from the fifth control set.
 Even though the proposed placebo test detected a large amount of bias, researchers can obtain credible estimates by correcting the biases in this example.

-What do these results tell us?
-In contrast to some existing studies \citep{braun2011diffusion, jackle2016dark}, this analysis shows that the ACDE on the incidence of hate crimes is small when averaging over all counties in Germany.
-In the next subsection, I show that the spatial diffusion of hate crimes is concentrated among a small subset of counties that have a higher proportion of school dropouts.
+These results suggest that, in contrast to existing studies \citep{braun2011diffusion, jackle2016dark}, the ACDE on the incidence of hate crimes is small when averaging over all counties in Germany.
+In the next subsection, we show that the spatial diffusion of hate crimes is concentrated among a small subset of counties that have a higher proportion of school dropouts.

-\subsubsection{Heterogeneous Diffusion Effects by Education}
+\subsection{Heterogeneous Diffusion Effects by Education}

-Now, I extend the previous analysis by considering types of counties that are more susceptible to the diffusion of hate crimes.
-In particular, I examine the role of education.
+Now, we extend the previous analysis by considering the types of counties that are more susceptible to the diffusion of hate crimes.
+In particular, we examine the role of education.
 Given rich qualitative and quantitative evidence that hate crime is often a problem of young people, it is critical to take into account one of the most important institutional contexts around them, i.e., schooling.
-There are at least three mechanisms through which education can reduce the risk of hate crimes.
+The literature has discussed at least three mechanisms through which education can reduce the risk of hate crimes.
 First, education increases economic returns to current and future legitimate work, thereby raising the opportunity cost of committing hate crimes \citep[e.g.,][]{lochner2004effect}.
-Second, education may change psychological costs associated with hate crimes \citep[e.g.,][]{frindte1996xenophobia}.
+Second, education may change the psychological costs associated with hate crimes.
 More educated people tend to have lower levels of ethnocentrism and place more emphasis on cultural diversity \citep{hainmueller2007educated}.
-Finally, some scholars emphasize that schooling has incapacitation effects -- keeping adolescents busy and off the street, thereby directly reducing the chances of committing crimes \citep{jacob2003idle}.
+Finally, schooling has incapacitation effects -- keeping adolescents busy and off the street, thereby directly reducing the chances of committing crimes \citep{jacob2003idle}.